-Brandon has steered more than 130 cases with brain injuries and with psychological injuries including PTSD, conversion disorder, and claims of traumatically induced ADHD, psychotic disorder, and bipolar disorder.
-Cases involve diverse scenarios ranging from low-speed collisions to catastrophic commercial vehicle accidents, from sports injuries to aviation incidents.
-Brandon regularly presents on the medical and legal aspects of these complex matters at national conferences and provides TBI workshops to attorneys and clients.
+Brandon represents a variety of clients in complex litigation across the country, particularly with cases involving technical/scientific issues.
+This includes litigating and consulting on traumatic brain injury cases in 31 states.
+Brandon has tried cases in first and second chair roles and steered more than 150 cases with brain injuries and with psychological injuries including PTSD, conversion disorder, and claims of traumatically induced ADHD, psychotic disorder, and bipolar disorder.
+These cases involve diverse scenarios ranging from low-speed collisions to catastrophic commercial vehicle accidents, from sports injuries to aviation incidents.
+Brandon regularly presents on the medical and legal aspects of complex damages issues at national conferences and provides TBI workshops to attorneys and clients.

 Presentations & Articles